Apply to the SPHeRE PhD Programme

 1. Individual applicants: HRB SPHeRE Funded (full-time only)

-Applications are now closed for SPHeRE funded Scholarships for September 2024.
+Applications are now open for HRB SPHeRE funded Scholarships for September 2025.

 The full-time 4 year structured PhD Programme includes: